ClaudiaRojasSoto/Capstone_Project1/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: https://claudiarojassoto.github.io/

-  npm run build

 <!--
 Example: